letsgetthisbreadd/NutriQ/README.md

 * User can enter their information
     * Age, Gender, Height, Weight
     * Fitness and weight goals
+* User can see customized daily calorie limit
 * User can view customized meal plan (Table View)
     * Nutrition requirements will be based on calcuated BMR (Basal Metablolic Rate)
 * User can click on a cell and view details
+* User can edit their goals
+* User can change password
+* User can delete account
+* User can update their weight and view progress

 **Optional Nice-to-have Stories**